arapulido/katacoda-scenarios/datadog-monitor/step3.md

 ![Screenshot of query to copy](./assets/copy_query.png)

 Open the configuration for the Datadog Monitor and review it a bit `cluster-config-files/datadog-monitor-disk.yaml`{{open}}.
 We are assigning a name to our monitor and a series of tags.
 We are missing the query, though.
-Edit the file with the query you copied from the notebook and prepending `avg(last_10m):` (we want to alert when the condition happens for the past 10 minutes) and appending `> 0.5` to it, to alert when usage goes above 50%.
+Edit the file with the query you copied from the notebook prepending `avg(last_10m):` (we want to alert when the condition happens for the past 10 minutes) and appending `> 0.5` to it, to alert when usage goes above 50%.
 The final file should look like this:

 ```
 apiVersion: datadoghq.com/v1alpha1